Prathiksha-Bhatturaju/Road-Safety-Analysis/README.md

 **5. Deployment & Automation:** Published reports in Power BI Service with scheduled refreshes to maintain up-to-date insights.

 **6. Documentation & Collaboration:** Shared project files, datasets, DAX measures, screenshots, and workflow on GitHub for reproducibility and learning.

+**Overall Insights:**

+1. Majority of accidents are slight, but serious and fatal accidents still contribute significantly to casualties.

+2. Peak accidents occur at 5 PM, especially on Fridays.

+3. Cars are the most involved vehicle type (~138K cases).

+4. Urban areas and daylight conditions account for the majority of accidents.

+5. Speed limits of 30 mph and 60 mph show the highest accident frequency.